kudocs/kudocs-tech-exercise/README.md

 ## Instructions

-To start, you'll want to fork this repo and clone it to your local machine.
-Once downloaded run the setup script by doing the following:
+Run the setup script by doing the following:

-    cd kudocs-tech-exercise
     bin/setup

 Open up `lib/phone_plan.rb`.
 There you will see a single method named `cost`.
 Its corresponding tests are in `spec/lib/phone_plan_spec.rb`.